OLPRO Cocoon Breeze review: an inflatable camper van awning

 When we made the move from caravan to camper van we always knew we were going to need an awning.
 This would give us space to spread out and store our camping gear when on site.
 We also wanted to keep the freedom of the camper van.
 So having a driveaway awning that was quick and easy to put up was essential.

-The Cocoon Breeze seemed the perfect solution and we were not disappointed after our first weekend away.
+The Cocoon Breeze seemed the perfect solution and we have not been disappointed by the space it’s provided to store our belongings and give us somewhere to live while on site.

 Here’s what you need to know about this inflatable awning for camper vans: